rickclephas/KMP-NativeCoroutines/README.md

 > :bulb: **Swift Async/Await:** checkout the [`feature/swift-async-await`](https://github.com/rickclephas/KMP-NativeCoroutines/tree/feature/swift-async-await) branch
 for some Swift 5.5 async wrapper functions.

+## Why this library?

+Both KMP and Kotlin Coroutines are amazing but together they have same limitations.

+The most important limitation is cancellation support.
+Kotlin suspend functions are exposed to Swift as functions with a completion handler.
+This allows you to easily use them from your Swift code, but it doesn't support cancellation.

+> :warning: Swift 5.5 brings async functions to Swift!
+> For interoperability with ObjC all function with a completion handler can be called like an async function.
+> This means starting with Swift 5.5 your Kotlin suspend functions will look like Swift async functions.
+> But that's just syntactic sugar, so there's still no cancellation support :cry:.

+Besides cancellation support, ObjC doesn't support generics on protocols.
+So all the `Flow` interfaces lose their generic value type which make them hard to use.

+This library solves both of these limitations :smile:.

 ## Installation

 Add the Kotlin library to your common dependencies: